icecube/nuflux/docs/installation.rst

 * **photospline and boost are installed in non-standard locations**

   The Python installation may fail if photospline and boost_python are installed in non-standard locations, e.g. headers in ``/opt/toolsets/mystuff/include``, libraries in ``/opt/toolsets/mystuff/lib``.
-In this case, set the `PREFIX` environment variable to the root of your toolset installation:
+In this case, set the `CMAKE_PREFIX_PATH` and `BOOST_ROOT` environment variables to the root of your toolset installation:

   ::

-    PREFIX=/opt/toolsets/mystuff pip install --user git+https://github.com/icecube/nuflux
+    CMAKE_PREFIX_PATH=/opt/toolsets/photospline and `BOOST_ROOT`=/opt/toolsets/boost pip install --user git+https://github.com/icecube/nuflux

 * **Meson is out of date**